 - Official name to be used on all grant applications for the County as the applicant is County Commissioners of Charles County, Maryland.

 - Notify the Grants Analyst for program grants and /or the Budget Analyst for capital grants of plans by completing the Grant Intent Notification Form as early as possible in the planning stages of specific projects that are a potential grant application, but in no case later than 20 working days prior to any application deadline.
-Note: this information can also be sent via e-mail as long as the e-mail notification includes all information requested on the Grant Intent Notification Form.
-Grant Intent Notification Form
+Form should be sent electronically, no hard copies.
+The information can also be sent via e-mail as long as the e-mail notification includes all information requested on the Grant Intent Notification Form.

 - Schedule a planning meeting(s) as appropriate with the Grants Analyst or Budget Analyst to review drafts of the application and the application budget